sean8223/bfrpg-cgen/README.md

 This is a single-page web application with no server-side dependencies.
 It can be run locally by opening `index.html` in a browser.
 An internet connection is required as it will attempt to download [Bootstrap](https://getbootstrap.com/) components and [Font Awesome Icons](https://fontawesome.com/v4.7.0/icons/) from their respective CDNs.

 Enter a name, background/bio and select race, class and equipment pack(s).
 Use the +/- buttons to modify abilities.
 The reset button will revert any ability score changes to the original "rolled" version.
+Select additional languages and spells if needed.
+Save your character by copying the value of the link field.

 ## Known Issues/Limitations